cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 }
 ```

 Let's walk through the code so that we understand how it works.
-First, we'll import `router.js` as `Router`.
+First, we'll import the `Router` class from `router.js`.
 In `handleRequest`, we instantiate a new instance of `Router`, setting to the variable `r`.
 The `Router` class makes use of a few functions to allow you to quickly and easily set up request handling: the `post` method, as you might expect, takes in a path string, and a function handler, to say "when a client sends an HTTP `POST` to the path `/lookup`, call the `lookup` function".

 We have two `POST` routes we want to handle: `/lookup` and `/webhook`.
 Both of our new routes will point to corresponding functions, `lookup` and `webhook` – we haven't quite set those up, but we'll do that soon!

 Once our routes are set up, we need to actually handle the incoming request, which is available under the variable `request`.
 The `route` function on our router takes in a `request` argument, and returns a `response`.
-Note that we're able to use great JS features like async/await inside of our Workers application, thanks to Workers' V8 runtime: since `r.route` returns a Promise, we can write `await r.route(request)` to return the response, once the Promise has resolved.
+Note that we're able to use great JS features like async/await inside of our Workers application, thanks to Workers' V8 runtime: since `r.route` returns a Promise, we can write `await r.route(request)` to set `response` to the result of the resolved Promise..

 If we _don't_ find a matching route (for instance, if someone requests the path `/admin`), we should return a response with a status code of 404.
 Our `handleRequest` checks to see if `response` is `undefined`, and if it is, it sets `response` to a new `Response` with the body text "Not found", and a status code of 404.